How the Work of Fred Rogers Supports the Evolution of Public Libraries

 Learning Outcomes

-• Describe the four philosophical keys from the study and how they align with the mission of public libraries;
+• Describe the three philosophical keys from the study and how they align with the mission of public libraries;

 • Understand the relationship of Fred Rogers and public libraries;